Gurkankaradag0/Crzctl/README.md

 # Crzctl
-Control your mouse in python3 using Razer synapse.
+Control your mouse in python3 using Razer Synapse 3.

 *Main Repo: https://github.com/Sadmeme/rzctl*

-## Compile in x64
+## Dependencies
-Not tested for x86
+* Microsoft Visual C++ 14.0 or greater is required.
+  Get it with "[Visual Studio 2022 - Community](https://visualstudio.microsoft.com/tr/vs/community/)" and install the "Desktop development with C++" module.
+* Razer Synapse 3 or greater is required.
+  Get it with "[Razer Synapse 3](https://www.razer.com/synapse-3)" and install all modules.
+  *No Razer hardware required.*

 ## Install Project
 ```python